wallandall/PowerPlatform_CodeHelper-Snippets/README.md

 # Power Platform CodeHelper Snippets

-**Power Platform CodeHelper Snippets** is a Chrome Extension designed for developers working with **Microsoft Power Apps** and **Power Automate**.
+**CodeHelper Snippets** is a Chrome Extension designed for developers working with **Microsoft Power Apps** and **Power Automate**.
 It provides instant access to Power Fx and expression syntax, usage examples, and code snippets — all from your browser toolbar.

 ---